There are several ways to vote absentee:

 Absentee ballots returned by mail to the Auditor’s office must be received by 8:00 pm on Election Day.*

 Instructions on how to vote your absentee ballot will be included with your ballot.

 *Two exceptions: Ballots from individuals participating in the Safe at Home program will be eligible for counting if postmarked or barcoded before election day and received in the Secretary of State’s Office in time to be transmitted to the appropriate county auditor not later than noon on the Monday following the election.
 Ballots from uniformed and overseas citizens will be eligible for counting if postmarked or barcoded before election day and received no later than noon on the Monday following the election.

 Would you like us to mail you an absentee ballot request form?
 Call the Auditor's Office at (712) 328-5700, option 3.

 Complete the Absentee Ballot Request Form and send it to:

 P.O.
 Box 649

 Council Bluffs, IA 51502

 Postage on your absentee ballot is prepaid so all you need to stick it back in the mail!
-If you would like to hand deliver your bllot back to the Courthouse there is now an absentee ballot drop box located in front of the Courthouse for you to securely drop off your ballot.
+If you would like to hand deliver your ballot back to the Courthouse there is now an absentee ballot drop box located on the west side of the Courthouse for you to securely drop off your ballot.